justnonamenoname/lifeticle/readme.txt

 The sound has an added sense of duration, of how the sound played over the past second.
 It's a sort of duration, summed up from the sound of the previous second, added to the sound itself.
-Other types of qualia can also have summative extent.
+Other types of qualia can also have a summed extent.

 Artificial intelligence